solid-contrib/solid-tutorial-angular/chapter5.md

 ## The App

 The main aspect of this tutorial is realtime updates via websockets.
+Solid uses a pub/sub mechanism to allow users to subscribe to a resource, and will send pub updates when one of those resources changes.

 More Coming soon ...